nodsup-halnux/netlas/threads.md

 - this is much more reliant on %khan, to hand things off.
 It ends up being a smaller file.
 Lets compare the three gates we showcased above:

 - Firstly, note that `start-thread` no longer exists.
-We have two types of threads now compilable, and inline threads.
-See the relevent code:
+We have two types of threads now: *compilable, and inline threads.*  See the relevent code:

 ```
 ++  handle-start-thread